Encyclopedia of Malaysia

 The Encyclopedia of Malaysia is a multi-volume encyclopedia about Malaysia.
-To date, 13 volumes of the planned 16-volume series have been published.
 Each volume deals with a single subject area and is composed of thematic, double-page spreads.
 Over 400 authors, mainly Malaysians, have contributed to the series.
-The patron of The Encyclopedia of Malaysia is Tun Mahathir bin Mohamad.
+The patron of The Encyclopedia of Malaysia is Mahathir Mohamad.

 History

 In 1998, first five volumes were launched by Dato' Seri Mohd.
 Najib bin Tun Haji Abdul Razak who was then the Minister of Education in Malaysia.
 Volumes 6 and 7 were launched in 2001 by the Sultan of Selangor (at that time the Regent of Selangor).

 Volumes 8 and 9 were launched by Dato' Seri Utama Rais Yatim, Minister of Culture, Arts and Heritage, in 2004.
 Volume 10 was launched by Dato' Abdullah bin Md Zin, Minister in the Prime Minister's Department for Religious Affairs, in December 2005.